calvinhe1/JCJump/README.md

 The below videos are some examples on how the game is played, and is shown using a computer system simulator called CPUlator, which replaces the need for an actual DE1-SoC computer.

+NOTE: This project was made for the ECE243 course at the University of Toronto, so source code will not be provided.

 ## Easy Mode
 https://user-images.githubusercontent.com/66074281/210704067-1aaceeeb-60a3-46f1-b113-489e46d4cc38.mp4